mycobactopia-org/MTBseq-nf/docs/INSTALL.md

 bash setup_conda_envs.sh
 ```

+## Docker based execution

+For environments where docker is available, the pipeline will download a custom container and run the analysis.

 This step will generate the environment at this folder, nextflow will take care of activating this environment when
 executing the pipeline